SadRobotChannel/af/march-giveaway.md

 comments: true
 img: http://www.all-faucets.com/assets/images/march-giveaway-01.png
 alt: We will select a random follower on March 31st to receive 10,000 satoshi!
 Follow and Retweet this!
-desc: We're giving away a 10,000 bitcoin satoshi to our followers!
-Just Follow, Retweet and Wait!
+desc: We're giving away a 10,000 bitcoin satoshi!
+Follow, Retweet and Wait!
 Check-out our site for more info!
 URL: http://www.all-faucets.com/march-giveaway.html
 ---